vinodbukya6/Speech-Emotion-Mobile-App-/README.md

-Android app for speech to emotion
+Android App for speech to emotion.

+This Mobile App extracts emotions from voice.
+MFCC features extracted using Librosa libray and trained CNN-2D model architecture.
+Dataset Details: Tess, Crema-D, Savee and Ravdess datasets.